teymzz/FileManager/README.md

-#Resource
+#FileManager
-Resource is a PHP class used for grouping files (html, css, javscript and php) which can later be imported into the webpage.
-This means the developer doesn't have to import a group that is not needed.
-This class also comes with an embedded live server only for PHP files.
+FileManager is a PHP class used for creating and reading directories.
 This class is dependent on a much larger php framework built by me.
+Other features include writing, reading and updating files.